5050club/spread-parser/README.md

 - some way to run parser (argo workflow/events for example)
   - w/ a worker queue?
 - free version of api only allows 500 requests/mo or something.  that would be 500/31 = 16.13/day = 24/16.13 =  1.48 (round up) = 1 request every 2 hours.  (once every 2hrs = 12x/day = 372x/month).  maybe run more frequently on Sunday mornings.
+  - will need to refactor this math as additional calls will need to be made on Sundays to get scores as thats a separate endpoint